SJRiz/SJRiz/README.md

-- 👋 Hi, I'm Jawad
+- 👋 Hi, I'm Jawad.
 - 🏫 I'm a student at Queen's University - Applied Math & Computer Engineering
-- ⚙️ I'm very passionate and interested in Data & Backend Engineering
+- ⚙️ I'm very passionate and interested in Data & Backend Engineering!
-- ✉️ Feel free to reach out to me at rizvij006@gmail.com
+- ✉️ Feel free to reach out to me at rizvij006@gmail.com!